Gaza war: Initial Israeli counter-operation (October 2023)

-Blockade, bombardment, and evacuation of northern Gaza

 Following the surprise attack, the Israeli Air Force conducted airstrikes that they said targeted Hamas targets, employing its artificial intelligence Habsora ("The Gospel") software.
-These airstrikes killed, on average, 350 persons per day during the first 20 days, totaling over 7,000 deaths during that time.
+These airstrikes killed, on average, 350 persons per day during the first 20 days.
 Israel rescued two hostages before declaring a state of war for the first time since the 1973 Yom Kippur War.
 On 9 October, Defense Minister Gallant announced a "complete siege" of the Gaza Strip, cutting off electricity and blocking the entry of food and fuel.
-This order drew criticism from Human Rights Watch (HRW) who described it as a "call to commit a war crime".
 Gallant backed down under pressure from US President Joe Biden, and a deal was struck ten days later to allow aid into Gaza.
 The first such aid convoy entered Gaza on 21 October, while fuel did not arrive until November.

 On 13 October, the IDF ordered all civilians in Gaza City to evacuate to areas south of the Wadi Gaza within 24 hours.
 The Hamas Authority for Refugee Affairs told residents in northern Gaza to defy those orders.
 The Israeli order was widely condemned as "outrageous" and "impossible", and calls were made for it to be reversed.
 As a part of the order, the IDF outlined a six-hour window on 13 October for refugees to flee south along specified routes.
 An explosion along one of the safe routes killed 70 Palestinians.
 Israel and Hamas blamed each other for the attack.
 The IDF said Hamas set up roadblocks to keep Gaza residents from evacuating.
-Israeli officials, foreign governments and intergovernmental organizations condemned Hamas's alleged use of hospitals and civilians as human shields, which has been contested by Amnesty International and by Hamas themselves.
-Israeli soldiers and Palestinians, as well as human rights groups, have also accused the IDF of using human shields.
+Israeli officials, foreign governments and intergovernmental organizations condemned Hamas's alleged use of hospitals and civilians as human shields, which Hamas contested.

 On 17 October, Israel bombed areas of southern Gaza.
 Late in the evening, an explosion occurred in the parking lot of the Al-Ahli Arabi Baptist Hospital in the center of Gaza City, killing hundreds.
 The ongoing conflict prevented independent on-site analysis.
 Palestinian statements that it was an Israeli airstrike were denied by the IDF, which stated that the explosion resulted from a failed rocket launch by Palestinian Islamic Jihad, who denied any involvement.